 Blood circulation through heart

-• Blood circulation through the heart is a continuous process that involves the movement of oxygen-rich blood from the lungs to the rest of the body, and oxygen-poor blood from the body back to the heart and lungs.
+Blood circulation through the heart is a continuous process that transports oxygen-rich blood from the lungs to the body and returns oxygen-poor blood back to the heart and lungs.

 • Oxygen-poor blood enters the right atrium via the superior vena cava (upper body) and inferior vena cava (lower body).